slint-ui/slint/README.md

 always on top of another `Image` in the same location.
 Consequently both elements could be rendered ahead of time into a single element, thus cutting down on rendering time.

-The compiler uses the typical compiler phases of lexing, parsing, optimisation, and finally code generation.
-It provides different backends for code generation in the target language.
+The compiler uses the typical compiler phases of lexing, parsing, optimization, and finally code generation.
+It provides different back-ends for code generation in the target language.
 The C++ code generator produces a C++ header file, the Rust generator produces Rust code, and so on.
 An interpreter for dynamic languages is also included.